-- Fees for freelance artists and other creative professionals and project staff - Training costs - Production costs including materials, touring costs, marketing costs, translation costs - Public engagement costs such as educational outreach work, audience development work, marketing costs and translation costs - Costs for making your project more inclusive and accessible such as signed performances - Evaluation costs
+- Fees for freelance artists and other creative professionals and project staff - Training costs - Production costs including materials and touring costs, - Public engagement costs such as educational outreach work, audience development work, marketing costs and translation costs - Costs for making your project more inclusive and accessible such as signed performances - Evaluation costs

-We know that projects need to be well managed, so we'll consider up to 20% of the total eligible project cost for administration and overheads relating directly to the delivery of the project and that are additional.
+We know that project's need to be well managed, so we'll consider up to 20% of the total eligible project cost for administration and overheads relating directly to the delivery of the project and that are additional.
 We won't consider more than 20% as we want to see as much money as possible going towards artistic activity.